 I came on board here, at The Autism Therapy Group last November, and it’s been a wonderful experience so far.

 Q: Changing from law to ABA is a huge shift.
 What was it about ABA therapy that made you realize it would be a better career choice for you?

-Matt: My friends and family were pretty surprised, when I made that change, that’s for sure!
+Matt: My friends and family were pretty surprised when I made that change, that’s for sure!
 At the time, I didn’t even have any experience beyond some volunteer work with kids with special needs.

 In this field, you’ll often find therapists that are drawn to the work because they’ve been touched personally by it.
 They might have a family member with autism, for example.
 That’s not my story.
-I was just really drawn to working with special needs population.
+I was just really drawn to working with the special needs population.

 While I knew I wanted to work with the special needs population, I also knew I didn’t want to teach in a classroom.
 I was much more interested in working with clients one-on-one.
 Besides being fascinated with ABA therapy, this was one of the other factors that drew me to become a therapist.

 I also realized that there’s a huge need for therapists.
 There simply aren’t enough ABA Therapists in the world right now.
 I knew that if I went into this field, I could jump in and fill a need right away.
 That appealed to me.

 But, ultimately, I wanted to go into a field that I felt would give me more job satisfaction than I suspected I would get from working in law.
 As a therapist, no two days are the same.
 Even working with the same client several days a week, each day is different from the next.
 I really enjoy that.
 Another thing I love about this field is the people I work with.
 You don’t go into a field like this for the money or power.
 You go into it because you love the work and want to make a difference.
 I have the pleasure every day of working with truly remarkable people.
 I think I definitely made the right choice.

 Q: What is it about this work that you find personally rewarding?